youyuanyuanyuan/JiaxinLi.github.io/augmentation.md

 ![Augmentation Sculpture -3 ](filtered2.JPG)

-Also, As you can easily move your finger to make the
+Also, As you can easily move your finger to make the vertex point to wherever you want to point to, just like you can explore whatever area you want to.